danmayer/coverband/README.md

 #config/coverband.rb
 Coverband.configure do |config|
   config.root              = Dir.pwd
-  config.collector         = 'coverage'
-  config.redis             = Redis.new(url: ENV['REDIS_URL']) if defined?
+  config.store             = Coverband::Adapters::RedisStore.new(Redis.new(url: ENV['REDIS_URL'])) if defined?
 Redis
-  # TODO NOTE THIS IS A ISSUE IN THE 2.0 release you set something like redis and the store
-  # I need to look a bit more at this but got one bug report quickly after release
-  # (even though test builds didnt need)
-  config.store             = Redis.new(url: ENV['REDIS_URL']) if defined?
-Redis
   config.ignore            = %w[vendor .erb$ .slim$]
   # add paths that you deploy to that might be different than your local dev root path
   config.root_paths        = []

-  # reporting frequency
+  # reporting frequency, how often coverage data is sent to the store
   # if you are debugging changes to coverband I recommend setting to 100.0
-  # otherwise it is find to report slowly over time with less performance impact
-  # with the Coverage collector coverage is ALWAYS captured this is just how frequently
-  # it is reported to your back end store.
-  config.percentage        = Rails.env.production? ?
+  config.reporting_frequency = Rails.env.production? ?
 1.0 : 100.0
   config.logger              = Rails.logger

   # config options false, true, or 'debug'.
 Always use false in production
   # true and debug can give helpful and interesting code usage information